Understanding Sleep Disorders and Comorbid Conditions

 Physiologically, anxiety leads to activation and possibly increased resting heart rate and elevated thrills, which makes it difficult to relax during the night.
 Psychologically, racing thoughts and fears about life generally can mean that people cannot relax into sleep.
 Such a heightened state will result in a body tossing about and being unable to rest properly.

-Impact of Insomnia on Anxiety Levels
+Impact of Insomnia On Anxiety Levels

 Similarly, insomnia equally impacts your anxiety levels.
 It becomes a vicious cycle; individuals wake up feeling irritable and have difficulty concentrating, having an uneasy feeling about their whole situation, which can drive their anxiety levels even further.
 This creates a feedback loop, making it harder for them to break this cycle.

-Coping Strategies for Anxiety-Induced Insomnia
+Coping Strategies For Anxiety-Induced Insomnia

 The condition can affect individuals differently, and so does the effectiveness of coping skills.
 It is vital to explore and choose the one that works best for your specific needs.
 Some of the common coping strategies for anxiety-induced insomnia are: